eddieyutc/leetcode-journey/challenges for new users/234. Palindrome LInked LIst/README.md

    3. new Node becomes the new reversedHead
 2. compare the nodes from both list at the same index

+An O(1) space solution will probably require modifying the original input in place, which sounds a bit uncomfortable to me for I have been very accustomed to the idea of functional programming and immutability.

+steps:

+1. get length of linked list
+2. find middle node
+3. reverse the second half of the list.
+If length is odd, skip the first node
+4. compare each node from both list

 ### Performance

+Original solution

 Runtime: 173ms (46.15%)
 Memory: 87MB (12.87%)

+O(1)-space solution

+Runtime: 135ms (82.40%)
+Memory: 73.2MB (55.45%)